George Douglas of Helenhill: Marriage and family

 In 1575, George Douglas married Janet Lindsay (died 1598), a member of the Dowhill family.
 She had first married Andrew Lundie of Balgonie.
 She was the mother of James Scott of Balwearie by her second marriage and was known as "Lady Balwearie".
 Their daughter Margaret Douglas married George Ramsay of Dalhousie, and was the mother of William Ramsay, 1st Earl of Dalhousie.

+One of the companions of King James in Denmark in 1590 was described as "George Douglas, the heir of the earl of Morton's brother".
+Possibly, this was George Ramsay, George Douglas's son-in-law.

 George Douglas married secondly, Margaret Durie, the widow of William Scott of Abbotshall.
 Scott of Abbottshall and Scott of Balwearie were cautioners for Douglas during a quarrel with the Laird of Wemyss, who had married his niece Margaret Douglas.
 A cautioner offered a sum of money as bail for future good conduct.

 George Douglas was a cautioner for Archibald Douglas in June 1582.
 He was the brother of the laird of Carschoghill and in 1591 his wife Barbara Napier was involved in the North Berwick Witch Trials.
 In 1592, George Douglas stood surety with Robert Lumsden for James Lumsden of Airdrie who had taken part in the Raid of Falkland.
 It has been suggested that James Lumsden's wife, Euphemia Douglas, was a close relative of George.
 Lumsden and Douglas, as Fife lairds, had been involved in a 1586 court case following a disturbance at Pittenweem.

 From 1601, George Douglas was "tutor in law" for his infant niece Mary, Countess of Buchan, daughter of James Douglas, 5th Earl of Buchan (died 1601).

 In fiction and art

 Walter Scott has George Douglas die at the battle of Langside in his 1820 novel The Abbot.
 Charles Landseer painted this fictional scene including Crookston Castle in the background.
 The picture was exhibited at the Royal Academy in 1837.
 The image was reproduced in engravings and in kits for woolwork embroidery.

 George Douglas also featured as a character in the play Mary Stuart, or the Castle of Lochleven, attributed to W. H. Murray, which followed Le Chateau de Loch-Leven by René-Charles Guilbert de Pixérécourt, and was derived from The Abbot.
 As in Pixérécourt's play, in some productions of the Castle of Lochleven Douglas was shot from a balcony during Mary's escape.
 William Abbot portrayed Douglas at the Victoria Theatre in 1833.
 Scenes from the French play after the artist Julien-Michel Gue were published as engravings.

+George Douglas is a major character in Jean Plaidy's 1963 novel The Captive Queen of Scots.